MALAYSIA

 Pillar Telecom infrastructure & competition |

-Jamaica has appended the World Trade organization (WTO) Telecom Reference Paper to its schedule of commitments.
+Malaysia has only partially appended the World Trade Organization (WTO) Telecom Reference Paper to its schedule of commitments.

 Coverage Telecommunications sector